'Red diary' latest product of Cong's 'loot ki dukan', will defeat party in elections: PM Modi in Sikar | Politics

 Farmers in India, he elaborated, get a sack of urea for Rs 266.
 This is available in Pakistan for about Rs 800, Rs 720 in Bangladesh and Rs 2,100 in China.

-Rajasthan Chief Minister Ashok Gehlot was supposed to attend the programme but could not due to problems with his feet, he said.
+Gehlot was supposed to attend the programme but could not due to a problem with his feet, he said in an apparent reference to the injury sustained by the chief minister.

 ''He has been ill for a few days.
 I pray for his good health,'' the prime minister said about the Congress leader.